quba42/flexpart_containerization/README.md

 > It may not work with much older versions of Docker.

 1. Clone this repository to any Linux host with a working Docker installation.
-2. Change to the repositories base directory: `cd <path_to_git_repo>/flexpart_containerization/`
+2. Change working directory to the repository base: `cd <path_to_git_repo>/flexpart_containerization/`
+3. Run `git submodule init` and `git submodule update` to ensure the submodules are downloaded.
-3. Build the main container image: `./build_alpendac_prototype.sh`
+4. Build the main container image: `./scripts/build_flexpart.sh`
+5. Create the needed data volumes: `docker volume create flexpart_input_local` and `docker volume create flexpart_output_local`
-4. Obtain access to FLEXPART input data.
-(Currently this involves contacting someone at AlpEnDAC about getting access).
+6. Obtain access to FLEXPART input data.
+(Currently this requires contacting someone at AlpEnDAC).
-5. Install `vieux/sshfs` (https://github.com/vieux/docker-volume-sshfs) in case you want to use the sshfs based data repository for input data: `docker plugin install vieux/sshfs`
-6. Create the input data volume: `docker volume create -d vieux/sshfs -o sshcmd=weatherdata@<alpendac_sshfs_repo_ip_addr>:/weatherdata/GFS -o password=<password> -o port=<port> flexpart_input_sshfs`
-7. Create a local output data volume: `docker volume create flexpart_output_local`
+7. Ensure that your FLEXPART input data is placed within the `flexpart_input_local` volume you just created.
-8. Run your first example simulation using default parameters: `./run_alpendac_prototype.sh`
+8. Run your first example simulation using default parameters: `./scripts/run_flexpart.sh`

-> Note that the creation of any volume containing relevant FLEXPART input data will work instead of steps 4-6 above.

-# Usage
+The output data of your FLEXPART run will be placed inside the `flexpart_output_local` volume.

+> Note that there are many possible ways to achieve steps 5 to 7 above.
+> The official Docker documentation (https://docs.docker.com) is a good place to get started.
+> Providing a fully automated default way to achieve these steps is a priority TODO for this project.

+## The QuickLook Container

-# Contribution Guidelines
+# Contribution Guide
 ## General Conventions

 * All regular project file and folder names, should use all lower underscore case.